4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/10-Create_a_new_function/README.md

 2. Use the Math.random() function to generate a random number

-3. Use the Math.floor() function to round down the randomly generated number.(We want a rounded number NOT A DECIMAL)
+3. Use the Math.floor() function to round down the randomly generated number.(We want a rounded number, NOT A DECIMAL)

 ## 💡 Hint: